ecmwf-projects/cookiecutter-conda-package/README.md

 git push --set-upstream origin main
 ```

-To setup the package and its dependecies run:
+To setup the package and its dependencies run:

 ```
 make conda-env-update